Skip to content

 Laurie Canter, Thomas Detry, Tyrrell Hatton, Tom McKibbin, Adrian Meronk, Victor Perez, David Puig and Elvis Smylie all accepted these conditions and can now play on the DP World Tour.

-Rahm did not accept the conditions and has now dropped the appeal.
-He now can’t play on the DP World Tour until he pays $3 million in fines.
+Rahm did not accept the conditions and has dropped the appeal.
+He couldn’t play on the DP World Tour until he paid $3 million in fines.
+On May 5, it was revealed Rahm had settled his fines, and retained his DP World Tour membership under the conditions of playing five events on the circuit instead of six, which the other players agreed to.

 So can LIV players play on the DP World Tour?
-The answer is a resounding ‘yes’ and below are the names of players who are entered into the next DP World Tour event:
+The answer is a resounding ‘yes’ and below are the names of players who are entered into this week’s Rolex Series event:

 Tyrrell Hatton at a LIV Golf event | Source: LIV Golf